Input-output consistency in integrate and fire interconnected neurons: Introduction

 Stochastic Integrate and Fire (IF) models describe the interspike intervals (ISIs) as first passage times of a stochastic process through a boundary and own their success to their capability of conjugating some sort of biological realism with a reasonable mathematical tractability \cite{Burkitt20061,Burkitt200697,gerstner2014neuronal,Sacerdote201399,tuckwell1988introduction}.
 Since the seminal paper \cite{gerstein1964random}, many modifications of such model were proposed with the aim to improve the realism without losing the actual tractability \cite{Clusella2022,D'Onofrio2018,Jahn2011563,Jaras20215249}.
-Generally, these stochastic IF models are Markovian thanks to the assumptions about the input from the surrounding network that is hypothesized Poissonian \cite{Kass20058,ricciardi} and to the independence assumption on superimposed inputs \cite{Abeles1982317,Ascione20206481,ricciardi,Tamborrino201445} (see \cite{ASCIONE20201130} for an example of semi-Markov IF model).
+Generally, these stochastic IF models are Markovian thanks to the assumptions about the input from the surrounding neurons that is hypothesized Poissonian \cite{Kass20058,ricciardi} and to the independence assumption on superimposed inputs \cite{Abeles1982317,Ascione20206481,ricciardi,Tamborrino201445} (see \cite{ASCIONE20201130} for an example of semi-Markov IF model).
 However, as discussed in \cite{Lindner2006} the superposition of Poisson inputs does not determine a Poisson process if the inputs are not independent (see also \cite{Averbeck2009310}).
-Temporal correlations of the input may determine different non-Poissonian distributions of the global input whose effects survive in the network dynamics \cite{aaa}.
+Temporal correlations of the input may determine different non-Poissonian distributions of the global input whose effects survive in the output \cite{aaa}.
+Moreover, \cite{rosenbaum2010pooling} shows that strong correlations in postsynaptic membrane potentials may arise due to correlations in the input.
 As far as the output is concerned, often experimental data show ISIs distributions with heavy tails \cite{Choudhary2020148,Kass2018183,Kim200539,Teka2017110}.
-However to obtain such distributions from IF models one has to force the dynamics introducing specific boundaries \cite{Chacron2003253,Chacron2007301,Persi20042577}, making use of random time-changes \cite{Ascione2019}, or going back to the special case of no drift in the original Gerstein and Mandelbrot model.
+However to obtain such distributions from stochastic IF models one has to force the dynamics introducing specific boundaries \cite{Chacron2003253,Chacron2007301,Persi20042577}, making use of random time-changes \cite{Ascione2019}, or going back to the special case of no drift in the original Gerstein and Mandelbrot model.